How to Ride the Yufuin no Mori: Booking, Route, and JR Pass

 Tip: The Booth Seats are popular.
 If they are all booked, see if there are four empty regular seats next to each other.
 You can turn one row of regular seats around to face the other two regular seats to form a boxed booth.

-When making your reservation for the Yufuin no Mori, you will probably want to ask for seats at the front or the back of the train where the drivers’ compartments are located.
+When making your Yufuin no Mori reservation, ask for seats at the front or the back of the train where the drivers’ compartments are located.
+The view from these two train carriages is the best!

 Also, there will be staff carrying a board with the image of the train as well as a date stamp visiting each carriage to take photos for the customers.